What is Mince Pie?

 If you just can’t wait, pop off the tin and heat in the microwave.
 Then you’re only seconds away from a long-time tradition!
 While warmed pies enhance the juicy currants and spiced notes, you can enjoy them straight out of the box too!

 When you set up your holiday dessert table, our classic Walkers Shortbread Mince Pies feature a festive snowflake all-butter crust that can add to your winter décor.
-Treat yourself or impress guests by serving mince pies with a brandy whipped cream or brandy butter – you won’t be disappointed!
+Treat yourself or impress guests by serving mince pies with a brandy whipped cream or brandy caramel sauce – you won’t be disappointed!

 Encourage your guests to find their favorite mince pie accompaniment.
 Set out a variety of pairings for mince pies: vanilla ice cream, custard, Greek yogurt, clotted cream, rum butter.
 Then let us know the best way to enjoy mince pie by sharing on Facebook, Twitter @Shortbread and Instagram @walkersshortbread.
 Discover a new tradition!